Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Detailed Diagnostic Setup

+We construct our analysis dataset based on MC$^2$~\cite{zhang2025evaluating}, which includes various visual and textual evidences corresponding to different answer candidates For each sample, we instantiate a modality-following sample by attaching an explicit modality following instruction that specifies which source the model should follow, e.g., ``You should follow the textual context rather than the visual content.''
+Under the abstraction used in the main text, this yields a modality-following sample:

+where $I$ denotes the active instruction specifying the target modality, $C_p$ and $C_c$ are the instruction-compliant and competing contexts, and $A_p$, $A_c$ are the corresponding answers.
+The answer entity dictionaries $\mathcal{E}_p$ and $\mathcal{E}_c$ aggregate up to ten semantically equivalent surface forms to robustly track modality-specific signals.
+To support robust latent-signal tracing under surface-form variation, we construct the Answer Entity Dictionaries \(\mathcal{E}_p\) and \(\mathcal{E}_c\) from the canonical answers \(A_p\) and \(A_c\) based on lexical resources and LLMs~\cite{deepseek}.
+The construction process consists of two stages:

+\textbf{1.
+Candidate Retrieval.} We first use WordNet via NLTK to retrieve semantically related candidate entities for each canonical answer.

+\textbf{2.
+Semantic Verification.} We then filter these candidates using DeepSeek-V3~\cite{deepseek} to ensure strict semantic alignment with the canonical answer in the sample-specific context.
+The semantic verification step uses the following prompt template:

-Furthermore, preliminary experiments revealed that hidden states in intermediate layers are frequently decoded into Chinese tokens.
-Consequently, we utilized DeepSeek-V3 to generate candidate Chinese synonyms to enrich our entity dictionary, employing the following instruction template:
+Preliminary experiments further showed that intermediate hidden states are often decoded into Chinese tokens.
+To improve coverage in latent-space readout, we therefore augment each dictionary with Chinese candidate expressions generated by DeepSeek-V3 using the following prompt template:

+To ensure data quality, we employ both LLM verification and manual verification methods: 1) Verification of LLM: We utilize ChatGPT-4o-mini~\cite{gpt4} to verify whether each candidate word is appropriate for the given question; 2) Human Verification: We engaged three students in the field of artificial intelligence to conduct cross-validation of the candidate words.
+Only when all three agreed that the candidate word matched the question, did we consider it as a valid candidate.

-To ensure high data fidelity, randomized human verification was performed on the finalized dataset.
-Each answer is associated with 10 bilingual candidate synonyms.
-After filtering samples with insufficient label coverage, the final dataset comprises 2,000 instances for causal attention analysis, with over 840 samples per model for subsequent mechanistic investigations.
+Finally, each canonical answer is ultimately associated with up to 10 bilingual synonym candidates.
+After filtering out samples with insufficient answer-set coverage, the final dataset contains 2,000 instances for analysis.
+We also verify that the analysis dataset is sufficient for robust modality-following analysis, the results in Fig.~\ref{fig:vision_text_block_qwenvl_w3_dataset_scale} in Apdx.~\ref{supp:generalization_causal} demonstrate that consistent results are obtained when the analysis is conducted on smaller subsets and different instruction styles.
+All experiments are implemented on a single H20-80G GPU.